Genital stage: In Freud and later thinkers

-During the genital stage the ego and superego have become more developed.
+During the genital stage, the ego and superego have become more developed.
 This allows the individual to have more realistic ways of thinking and establish an assortment of social relations apart from the family.
 The genital stage is the latest stage and is considered the highest level of maturity.
-In this stage the adult becomes capable of the two signs of maturation, work and love.
+In this stage, the adult becomes capable of the two signs of maturation: work and love.

 The stage is initiated at puberty, but may not be completed until well into the adult years.
 Otto Fenichel considered genital primacy was the precondition for overcoming ambivalence and for whole-object love.

-In 1960, Robert W. White extended Freud's genital stage to not only include instinctual needs but effectance.
+In 1960, Robert W. White extended Freud's genital stage to not only include instinctual needs but also effectance.
 His stage extension included one beginning to decide what role one will play in society and dating for social and sexual satisfaction.

 Prognoses

 The degree to which an individual has reached the genital level was seen by Freudians as inversely correlated with susceptibility to neurosis; conversely, fixation on earlier psychosexual levels will hamper the development of normal sexual relationships.

 It is important to note that although oral, anal, and genital are all distinct stages they can occur simultaneously and indefinitely.

 Freud argued that an individual could become stuck in any of these stages if overindulgence or underindulgence occurs.
 If the adult did not successfully complete a stage, fixation may occur later in life.